 - 2 cups red onion diced

-- salt and pepper for taste see notes *A
+- salt for taste

 - 1/2 cup ketchup

-- 4-5 tbsp light brown sugar
+- 4 tbsp light brown sugar about 4-5 tablespoons

-- 2 tsp pepper (optional)
+- 2 tsp pepper optional

 Add the vegetable oil to a medium skillet over medium heat.
-Once the oil is hot enough add the onions and cook until softened about 6-8 minutes.
+Once the oil is hot, enough add the onions and cook until softened about 6-8 minutes.
 A minute before the onions are done, add the garlic.

 To a small bowl add the fresh breadcrumbs, eggs, Worcestershire sauce and beef broth.
 Mix gently.
 Let the breadcrumbs soak for 5 minutes.